Bell Bottom Country: Background

 "Live Off", the album's second promotional single, was released on September 23, 2022, following an acoustic performance of the track that was posted to her Instagram a week earlier.
 Describing the song, Wilson expressed "this one's one of my favorites off of my new album.
 'Live Off' is all about the things that make my world go 'round... my backroad hometown, my dog, my family, my friends, and music, of course."

 Upon making her acting debut on Yellowstone in November 2022, Wilson released two new songs—"Smell Like Smoke" and "New Friends"—that were tacked onto the streaming and digital versions of Bell Bottom Country.

+"Watermelon Moonshine" and "Wildflowers and Wild Horses" were released as the album's second and third singles, respectively.

 Track listing

 Personnel

+Credits adapted from the album's liner notes.